HassanMirza01/UbuntuLiveUSB/README.md

 The scripts should be run as follows and in the sequence described:

-- ./create-development-chroot.sh - creates a development chroot environment based on an Ubuntu release ISO
+- ./1-create-development-chroot.sh - creates a development chroot environment based on an Ubuntu release ISO
-- ./enter-development-chroot.sh - enters the development chroot environment
+- ./2-enter-development-chroot.sh - enters the development chroot environment
-- source start-compile-linux.source - downloads the latest experimental kernel with fixes for Intel audio platforms and compiles it as Debian binary packages
+- source 3-start-compile-linux.source - downloads the latest experimental kernel with fixes for Intel audio platforms and compiles it as Debian binary packages
-- source finish-compile-linux.source - cleans up the development chroot environment (and must be run prior to exiting the development chroot environment)
+- source 4-finish-compile-linux.source - cleans up the development chroot environment (and must be run prior to exiting the development chroot environment)
-- ./exit-development-chroot.sh - exists the development chroot environment
+- ./5-exit-development-chroot.sh - exists the development chroot environment
-- ./create-iso-chroot.sh - creates an ISO chroot environment based on an Ubuntu release ISO
+- ./6-create-iso-chroot.sh - creates an ISO chroot environment based on an Ubuntu release ISO
-- ./install-kernel.sh - installs the experimental kernel into the ISO chroot environment
+- ./7-install-kernel.sh - installs the experimental kernel into the ISO chroot environment
-- ./update-initrd.sh - updates the ISO chroot environment so the new custom ISO can boot the experimental kernel
+- ./8-update-initrd.sh - updates the ISO chroot environment so the new custom ISO can boot the experimental kernel
-- ./make-iso.sh - creates the custom ISO based on the ISO chroot environment
+- ./9-make-iso.sh - creates the custom ISO based on the ISO chroot environment

 with the file 'include-chroot-variables.txt' containing common variables used in all the scripts.